 - Use salicylic acid or urea creams on the feet to reduce skin thickening and dead skin.

 Palmoplantar pustulosis is a chronic condition.
-This rare autoimmune disease is more common among people who smoke.
+This rare autoimmune disease is more common among people who smoke and in females.

-Although there is no cure for palmoplantar pustulosis, treatments may help with the symptoms.
+Although there’s no cure for palmoplantar pustulosis, treatments may help with the symptoms.
 You can also take steps to reduce your risk of getting it.
-The most important step is to stop smoking or never start.
+The most important step is to consider quitting smoking or never starting.